MrPickles/dotfiles/README.md

 font that supports powerline.

 ## Installation
-Installation is as simple as cloning the repo and running the setup script.
+Installation is as simple as cloning the repo and running the configuration script with the `build` argument.
 The script will fetch oh-my-zsh and symlink the dotfiles to your home directory.

 ```bash
 git clone https://github.com/MrPickles/dotfiles.git --recursive ~/.dotfiles